Aut viam inveniam aut faciam.

 I call Birmingham Alabama my hometown, but currently reside in Atlanta, Georgia.

 Ever since I was little, I had the uncanny ability to understand people deeply and empathically.
-It wasn’t until later in life I realized I had special gifts and even later until I set out on my spiritual path and was able to use it to intuitively help others.
-I am a certified psychic medium, energy reader, a certified level III Usui Reiki master, tarot reader, clairvoyant, clairsentient and intuitive with almost 10 years of experience since the start of my spiritual path.
+It wasn’t until later in life I realized I had special gifts and decided to set out on my spiritual path.
+Eventually, I began honing my skills and gained the confidence I needed to start intuitively helping others.
+I am a certified psychic medium, energy reader, a certified level III Usui Reiki master, empath, tarot reader, clairvoyant, clairsentient and intuitive with almost 10 years of experience since embracing my gifts.
 My readings are empowering and kid-friendly.

 I prefer to focus on the structural elements of art—namely line, form and color.
 Dynamic, thick lines that contrast vibrant color patterns have always been something I've found appealing.
 Japanese woodblock prints, the Art Nouveau movement and especially comic books are the artistic styles I find myself drawn to time and time again.

 My work highlights the relationship between positive and negative space through thick, commanding lines.
 Often times I find myself combining botanical elements with the female human form, an echo of my fascination of the narrative between the dichotomy of humanity and nature, and of their connection.